chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_fe.rst

 Network Requirements
 =====================================================
-|chef server| has the following network requirements for a scaled front end installation:
+The |chef server| has the following network requirements for a scaled front end installation:

 Load Balancing
 -----------------------------------------------------